Elastodynamical properties of Sturmian structured media: Numerical Examples

 \subsection{Example 2.
 Compressional waves in rods}

 In this example Sturmian distribution of parameters along a straight rod will be considered.
 Let us assume an infinite medium formed by single elements of length $l$.
 The $j$th element has stiffness and mass properties given by $EA_j$ and $\rho A_j$, where $EA_j$ and $\rho A_j$ stand for the compressional sectional stiffness and the mass per unit of length, respectively.
-As known horizontal displacement $u(x,t)$ and internal force $f(x,t)$ in the $j$th element are related by
+In order to simplify the notation, the parameters $EA_j$ and $\rho A_j$ are understood as the products of the Young modulus $E_j$ and the density $\rho_j$ and the area of the cross section $A_j$, associated to the $j$th element.
+As known, horizontal displacement $u(x,t)$ and internal force $f(x,t)$ in the $j$th element are related by

-Assuming harmonic motion with $u(x,t) = U(x) \, e^{i\omega t}$ and $f(x,t) = F(x) \, e^{i\omega t}$, Eqs.~\eqref{eq054} yields
+Assuming harmonic motion with $u(x,t) = U(x) \, e^{\text{i}\omega t}$ and $f(x,t) = F(x) \, e^{\text{i}\omega t}$, Eqs.~\eqref{eq054} yields

 where $(\bullet)' = d(\bullet) / dx$ denotes the space--domain derivative.
 The state vector $\mathbf{u}(x) = \{U(x), F(x)\}^T$ verifies then $\mathbf{u}' = \mathbf{W}_j(\omega) \, \mathbf{u}$, which integrating between $x=0$ and $x=l$ give rise to the transfer matrix of a single element, $\mathbf{u}(l) = e^{\mathbf{W}_j(\omega)l} \, \mathbf{u}(0)$, where